kingmt/openscan-modifications/README.md

 5. Put the rotor cog on the rear stepper.

 6. Place the rotor onto the bearings.
 Adjust the cog stepper as needed.
-Assemble the tops axles, place in the midblocks and mount in place using the bearing covers.
 ![scanner](/images/rotor_placed.png)

+7. Assemble the top axles, place in the midblocks and mount in place using the bearing covers.
 ![scanner](/images/top_bearings_placed.png)